Odisha reports 66 new COVID cases, completes one year of battle against pandemic | Health

 The detection of the first coronavirus case followed a series of measures such as shutdown, lockdown, curfew, night curfew and closure of religious places, business establishments and educational institutions.

-While 1,918 persons have died of the disease in this one year, as many as 3,35,660 patients, above 99 per cent of the caseload, have also recovered.
+While 1,918 persons have died of the disease in this one year, as many as 3,35,730 patients, above 99 per cent of the caseload, have also recovered till Monday.

 A day before the detection of the first COVID-19 case, on March 14, the Odisha government had declared the pandemic as a 'state disaster'.